 Modern applications and systems are generating vast amounts of data every day.
-It is expected that the amount of data generated in the future will continue to grow and largely be driven by IoT devices.
-IoT systems need an effective solution to ingest, store and analyze the exploding IoT data to make the best of the limited resources in IoT systems.
-To solve this problem, we propose new compression techniques that compress the endless and heterogeneous IoT signal data quickly and effectively while supporting efficient query execution according to the hardware specifics.
-These compression techniques, together with resource-aware compression selection strategy, can adaptively select the optimal compression approach to meet the edge resource constraints and workload requirements.
+It is expected that the amount of data generated in the future will continue to grow and largely be driven by the Internet of Things (IoT) devices.
+Systems for storing and analyzing IoT data need an effective solution to ingest, store and analyze the exploding IoT data to make the best of the limited resources.
+To solve this problem, we propose new compression techniques that compress the endless and heterogeneous IoT signal data quickly and effectively while supporting efficient and accurate query execution according to the hardware specifics.
+These compression techniques, together with resource-aware compression selection strategy, can adaptively select the optimal compression approach to meet the system resource constraints and workload requirements.
+The thesis divides the problem into the following research tasks to achieve the goal.

-- Endless streaming data The Compression for IoT data should handle the endlessness of the signal streaming data and adapt to the data distribution change.
-The compression should provide efficient in-situ query execution in the encoded space without heavy decoding overhead. - Heterogeneous numeric data The compression approach has to handle the heterogeneity of IoT data, including a wide range of data types, varying data statistics such as distribution, range, precision.
-The compression should also provide efficient query execution support for both simple edge devices and advanced cloud servers. - Compression selection for dynamic data The compression selection strategy should be aware of changing data statistics, workload and the limited edge resource in different IoT scenarios, including varying network bandwidth and connectivity, limited local storage and power support.
+- Endless streaming data Compression for IoT data should handle the endlessness of the signal streaming data and adapt to any data distribution change.
+The compression should provide efficient in-situ query execution in the encoded space. - Heterogeneous numeric data An IoT-focused compression approach has to handle the heterogeneity of IoT data, including the most popular numeric data type with varying data statistics such as distribution, range, precision.
+The compression should also provide efficient query execution on simple and advanced hardware. - Compression selection for dynamic data The compression selection strategy for IoT systems should be aware of changing data statistics, workload, and limited resources, including network bandwidth connectivity, local storage and computation power.

-CHAPTER 2 INTRODUCTION
+INTRODUCTION

-With the rapid growth of interconnected IoT devices including consumer electronics such as smartphones, smart home devices, autonomous vehicles, wearables and connected healthcare as well as in industrial applications with the rise of industrial IoT. it is becoming common to collect a large amount of sensor-generated data series before any downstream analytic are performed.
-Recently, the International Data Corporation predicted that the global amount of data will reach 175ZB by 2025 [97].
-Billions of IoT devices will be a significant driver of this growth, which contribute more than 50% of the data volume.
-To keep up with the storage demands stemming from all this data creation, a new effective data storage layout and compression technique is necessary in addition to relying on increasing capacity supplied from the storage industry.
+Internet of Things (IoT) systems generate massive amounts of heterogeneous data from diverse sensors every second.
+Interconnected smart IoT devices, including consumer electronics such as smartphones, smart home devices, autonomous vehicles, wearables, and connected healthcare, are widely used by IoT applications.
+Collecting a large amount of sensor-generated data series is a critical first step before any downstream analytics are performed.
+Recently, the International Data Corporation predicted that the global amount of data will reach 175 ZB by 2025 [93].
+Billions of IoT devices will be a significant driver of this growth, which contributes more than 50% of the data volume.
+To keep up with the storage demands stemming from all this data creation, new effective data storage layout and compression techniques are necessary, instead of relying on increasing capacity supplied by the storage industry or costly public cloud resources.

-Many IoT systems use the cloud as a backend for data and query processing.
+Many IoT systems use the cloud as a data storage and query processing backend.
 Depending on the IoT system design, the sensor sends data to its hub node - an edge device or a router.
 The data is ingested and assembled into segments before sending to the cloud.
-Then the following data processing steps like compression, indexing, archiving, query are all processed on the cloud side.
-However, the cloud supported IoT framework has the following problem: Data transmission to the cloud is costly, especially for cases with unstable network connections or weak power supplies.
-Additionally, all raw data is uploaded to the cloud.
-Some of those data are useless and may never be touched in the future, which wastes a lot of network and storage resources.
-Query execution on the cloud causes long query latency compared with in-situ query execution.
-Besides, the query execution depends on the network, and the system will be down if there is no network connection.
+Then the data processing steps, such as compression, indexing, archiving, and query, are typically processed on the cloud side.
+However, the cloud backend IoT framework has the following problem: data transmission to the cloud is costly, especially for use cases with unstable or poor network connections.
+Additionally, all raw data is uploaded to the cloud, including useless data which may never be touched in the future, which wastes network and storage resources.